Translate

 “But it’s not creaking,” Emma insisted.
 “It’s knocking.”

 A longer pause.
-“I’ll send someone round,” the landlord said, but Emma knew it was just to get her off the phone.
+“I’ll send someone round,” the landlord said, but Emma suspected the comment was just to get her off the phone.

 Tap.
 Tap.
 Tap.

 Emma couldn’t take it anymore.
-She grabbed a hammer from the toolbox she hadn’t finished unpacking and marched over to the door.
-“Who’s there?” she demanded, raising the hammer.
+She grabbed a hammer from a toolbox she hadn’t finished unpacking and marched over to the door.
+“Who’s there?” she demanded, raising it in her hand.

 No answer.

-She backed away slowly, dropping the hammer with a clang.
-“No. No, no, no.” Emma grabbed her coat and keys and bolted out of the flat, leaving the door behind.
+She backed away slowly, dropping the hammer.
+“No!”
+Emma grabbed her coat and keys and hurried out of the flat, leaving the door behind.

 When she returned the next morning, dreading what she might find, the door was gone.
 The wall was smooth, freshly painted.
 No sign it had ever existed.

-She stood there for a long time, staring at the empty space.
+She stood there for a while, staring at the empty space.

 Later, when she called the landlord again, he insisted there had never been a door.

-And at 3:13 AM that night, from somewhere within the walls, Emma heard it.
+And at 3:13 AM that night, from somewhere within the hall wall, Emma heard it.

 Tap.
 Tap.
 Tap.